 Five minutes later however, Gateshead were level.
 Substitute Dan Jarvis’ corner was flicked up into the six yard box where Aaron Martin threw himself in harm’s way to nod the ball down for Forbes to prod home and equalise.

 Both sides saw chances to take three points pass by late on, with Jarvis capitalising on a Forbes slip in his own half only to fire wide, while Ward saw a goal-bound curling shot tipped wide by Mark Halstead.

-Gateshead: Montgomery, Magnay, Richardson, Pye, Bailey (c), Conteh, Ward, Martin, Carty, Harris.
+Gateshead: Montgomery, Magnay, Richardson, Pye, Bailey (c), Conteh, Forbes, Ward, Martin, Carty, Harris.

 Substitutes: Langley, Hasani, Storey.

 Torquay United: Halstead, De Silva, Donnellan, Ellis, Evans, Hall, Moxey, McGavin (Hanson, 83’), Jarvis, Ness, Wearne.